savonet/liquidsoap/doc/content/on2_part3.md

 ======================
 Playing with the keyboard
 -------------------------
-MIDI is a format for describing steams of notes, scores, etc. Liquidsoap has a basic support for such streams.
+MIDI is a format for describing streams of notes, scores, etc. Liquidsoap has a basic support for such streams.

 In order to generate a MIDI stream, the `input.keyboard.sdl` operator can be